 [Heading deleted in Gazette 12 Aug 2003 p.
 3663.]

-10. Poisons permit (Educational, advisory or research)
+10. Poisons permit (educational, advisory or research)

 This permit shall authorise the holder to purchase from a manufacturer or wholesale supplier such poisons as are specified in the permit, which shall be in the Form 8 in Appendix A.